nate-adkins/nate-adkins.github.io/_projects/retailbot.md

 ## Technical Stack

-To create a map of the environment with Retailbot, the onboard LiDAR and IMU were used alongside [slam toolbox](https://github.com/SteveMacenski/slam_toolbox).
-For autonomous navigation, [Nav2](https://docs.nav2.org/index.html) was utilized for its extensive feature set, configurability, and plugin support.
+My work on Retailbot included creating a Python library for interfacing with the Roboteq MDC2460 motor controllers, integrating all of the TOF and stereo sensors, and integrating the SLAM and autonomy stack.
+For autonomous navigation, Nav2 was selected for its extensive feature set, configurability, and plugin support.

+- Ubuntu Linux and ROS2
+- Integrated SLAM and autonomy system
+- Created a custom library for Roboteq MDC2460 motor controllers
+- Utilized the ZED SDK for object detection

 {% include gallery id="software_gallery"%}

-My work on Retailbot included creating a Python library for interfacing with the Roboteq MDC2460 motor controllers, integrating all of the TOF and stereo sensors, and integrating the SLAM and autonomy stack.